shreysamdani/Bit_Solver/README.md

 </ul>

 # Instructions
+WINDOWS: Run in cmd or bash using `python bruteforcer.py` <br>
-Run in terminal using `python bruteforcer.py`
+OSX: Run in terminal using `python3 bruteforcer.py`